jeffholland/Milly/readme.md

-To run from the command line:

-./dist/main
+To build:
+./build.sh

+To run:
+./run.sh